YourJest/image-blending-neon/README.md

 # image-blending-neon

-Image blending using Arm NEON registers.
+Image adding(blending) using Arm NEON registers.
 Probably it should work faster than processing single pixels.

-Alpha & Beta has constant 0.5 value because program uses shifting bits instead of dividing.
-Probably some day it will be changed.
+Program uses OpenCV, so make sure it's installed.
+Compiling is very hard: ```make```.
+Check makefile for details;

+Usage: ```./lab2 image_name1 image_name2 alpha```

-Tested on arm64 Debian 10 istalled with Debootstraper.
+I was working on arm64 Ubuntu(or Debian, I'm not sure) emulator istalled with Debootstraper.
 Check "Use Qemu user mode" paragraph for details https://wiki.debian.org/Arm64Qemu.
+Also tested on Jetson Nano.